sereneHe/Causal-Models-Learning/ANM-NCPOP/Datasets/README.md

 Welcome to the repository for data standardization in causal discovery!

+The data can be any format that is supported by the ANMPOP_ReadData() function, currently including npy, tar.gz, csv and tsv.

 ## Standardized Data Form:
 # Causality Data stored as NumPy array x and y under a npz file.

 **Raw_data x:**
-Causality data with F Features, S smples and T timesets Time Series.
+Causality data with F features, S smples and T timesets Time Series.

 **True_dag y:**
-causal_matrix : array as shape of (n_features, n_features) Learned underlying causal relationships, according to expert experience or ground true causality.
+causal_matrix array as shape of (F features, F features) - Learned underlying causal relationships between obeservations, according to expert experience or ground true causality.

 ## Two Dimensions Causality Data:
 # For two dimensions causality data, all useful infomation is extracted and saved as .npz file for further analysis.